bbogo/BlaschkeSantalo/README.md

 - `BlaschkeSantaloWeb.m` is used for the algebraic examples
 - `RunAPWweb.m` is used for the geometric ones

 Check the corresponding files for typical examples of usage.
+Typing `help file_name` will give you the instructions for the three files listed above.